Leonardo-Mazzuca/ummani-blog/README.md

 ## Running the app 🏃‍♂️

-After all the last steps are done, you'll be able to run the app
+After all the previous steps are completed, you'll be able to run the app

 ```bash
 rails s
 ```

-And then try to access the app running at http://localhost:3000 !
+Then try to access the app running at http://localhost:3000 !